 With Tableau, we created summary data reports that provided a breakdown of each transaction to a high degree of detail – saving both Project Accountants and Project Managers time, effort, and administrative burden.
 We automated the eCMS reporting process to generate Tableau reports on an ongoing basis and perform automatic data refreshes that would bring the latest information into the reports as soon as it was posted.
 Furthermore, we included a lookup of archived data, making it easier to locate historical transactions.

 For construction or other types of development, Time and Materials (T&M) contracts are an arrangement where the employer pays the contractor based on the time spent by the contractor and subcontractor’s employees to perform work, and for materials used in the construction.
-T&M contracts are generally used for projects in which it is impossible to get an accurate cost estimate , or if the scope is undefined and changing often.
-Because of these contracts’ nature, all of the charges are passed onto the owner, who would then want to see a detailed record of the billings.
+The use of T&M contracts occur when it is difficult to accurately estimate project costs, or if the scope is undefined.
+Due to the nature of these contracts, the owner takes on the charges.
+As a result, seeing the transactional details of bills is very important.

-Our client uses eCMS, a popular construction ERP software created by Computer Guidance Corporation and used throughout North America.
-Out of the box, the ERP system generates a T&M detailed preliminary invoice for review that then gets sent to clients with their monthly invoices.
-This preliminary invoice is a record of all the transactions for the job as of the previous invoice.
-In order to provide all of the required detail for the transactions, different sources of data must be cross-referenced.
+The preliminary invoice is a record of all the transactions for the job as of the previous invoice.
+It may require some cross-referencing to find all details of transactions.
 For example, a job report may show only rental invoice number and invoice amount; therefore, to find information about the rental, one would use the number to find the corresponding rental invoice.
 This resulted in reading through potentially hundreds of pages in order to fully understand the billing information.
-Not only is this a burden for Project Accountants to compile all the required details for the invoice, but also for Project Managers to review the invoice, and finally for the owner to approve and pay the invoice.
+This a burden for Project Accountants to compile all the required details for the invoice.
+Moreover, it creates administrative difficulties for Project Managers that review the invoice, and for owners that approve and pay the invoice.

 Our client is a construction company with unwavering commitment to customers and industry partners.
 They ensure safety and satisfaction is top-of-mind, and handle large, complex projects and small, community-focused efforts with expertise and passion.

-Founded in 1967, our client builds projects of all sizes – from more than $300 million to less than $50,000 – and across different uses — from healthcare to education, advanced technology to hospitality, mixed-use/office to sports and recreation.
+Founded in 1967, our client builds projects of all sizes – from $50 million to $300 million.
+Their projects are also diverse – from healthcare to education, advanced technology to hospitality, mixed-use/office to sports and recreation.

 Challenges and Objectives

 - Preliminary invoices from eCMS are black and white text-based reports that list out pages of transactions.
-In order to find the details of the transactional item, it is required to cross reference with other reports.
-In addition, the preliminary invoice report and its level of detail is only available in eCMS prior to the invoice being issued.
+Consequently, it requires cross-referencing of various reports to find the details of the transactional item.
+In addition, the invoice report and its detail is only available in eCMS prior to the invoice being issued.

 - T&M Payroll transactions (eCMS).